abo-abo/hydra/README.md

 The `:bind` key can be overridden by each head.
 This is useful if you want to have a few heads that are not bound outside the hydra.

+### `awesome-docstring`

+This can be a simple string used to build the final hydra hint.
+However, if you start it with a newline, the key-highlighting and Ruby-style string interpolation becomes enabled, as you can see in `hydra-buffer-menu` above.

+To highlight a key, just wrap it in underscores.
+Note that the key must belong to one of the heads.
+The key will be highlighted with the color that is appropriate to the behavior of the key, i.e.  if the key will make the hydra exit, the color will be blue.

+To insert an empty character, use `^`.
+The only use of this is to have your code aligned as nicely as the result.

+To insert a dynamic Elisp variable, use `%`&#96; followed by the variable.
+Each time the variable changes due to a head, the docstring will be updated. `format`-style width specifiers can be used.

+To insert a dynamic Elisp expression, use e.g. `%(length (dired-get-marked-files))`.
+If a head will change the amount of marked files, for example, it will be appropriately updated.

+If the result of the Elisp expression is a string and you don't want to quote it, use this form:
+`%s(shell-command-to-string "du -hs")`.

 ### `awesome-head-1`

 Each head looks like this: